mrachuta/spring-api-employeeapp/README.md

   * Currently stage is disabled because of issues: https://github.com/aquasecurity/trivy/discussions/5876
 * DAST scan using **OwaspZAP**

+One of the main requirements was to use tools that are easily available and free to use (or at least each has a free tier).
 Following guidelines might be useful to understand each analysis type: https://www.redhat.com/en/blog/application-analysis-devsecops-life-cycle
 Tool that is not mentioned here but seems to be most powerful package available on market is Checkmarx (https://checkmarx.com/product/application-security-platform/)

 ## Technologies

 * Backend: Java (SpringBoot)
 * Database: H2 (test) and PostgreSQL (prod)
 * CI/CD: Jenkins